hoppybunny/json-rules-engine-upgraded/README.md

 console.log(passed); // [{ type: 'fouledOut', params: { message: 'Player has fouled out' } }]
 ```

-## Features

-- Declarative `all` / `any` / `not` composition with unlimited nesting and short-circuit evaluation
-- 28+ built-in operators across 6 families (comparison, collection, string, presence, size, numeric)
-- Async fact resolution with per-run caching and cycle detection
-- JSONPath field access (`$.user.address.country`) so rules operate on structured data without flattening
-- Priority ordering with deterministic insertion-order tiebreaks
-- Structured errors with full context (`ruleName`, `conditionPath`, `operator`, `factValue`)
-- JSON Schema export for the rule DSL, plus `$schema` versioning so rules can evolve safely
-- Strict equality by default; loose `==`-style matching is an explicit opt-in operator
-- **Database-ready**: rules are plain JSON, ready for MongoDB, Postgres `jsonb`, DynamoDB, Firestore, Redis, or any store that holds JSON
-- Safety: no `eval`, no `new Function`, ReDoS-checked regex, facts deep-frozen per run
-- Zero runtime dependencies, ~35KB, runs in Node and browsers without polyfills

 ## Storing rules in MongoDB (or any JSON store)